-Q7: What are the best exercise for pregnant women and can you explain why you think each one helps?
+Question 7: What are the best exercises for pregnant women and can you explain why you think each one helps?

 The main focus for pregnant woman must be in stabilizing their pelvic floor in order to avoid further complications.
 As the baby grows this will put pressure on your pelvic floor muscles so keeping these muscles in good shape is a must.